-It’s safe to say 2020 has been a whirlwind of a year for all of us, especially when it comes to our children and their education.
-Now we’ve arrived in 2021, and a new term is just about to begin for our kids, there’s never been a better time to help them start to set out some education New Year's resolutions.
-Not only is helping them set out goals a great action plan for success, your children can also learn a lot about self-discipline and begin to see the value in setting resolutions and goals.
-Here’s some ways you can help your child set out some educational New Year’s Resolutions, so they are able to achieve everything they want in 2021 and more!
+A new year and a new term are about to begin, and it’s the perfect time to make some positive changes and set some educational New Year’s resolutions.
+Not only is helping your child set goals a great way to jumpstart success, they can also learn a lot about self-discipline and begin to see the value in setting resolutions and goals.
+Here are some ways you can help your child set educational New Year’s resolutions to help them achieve everything they want, and more, next year!

 What Questions Should My Kids Be Asking?

-A great place to start before setting educational New Year’s resolutions is to ask some important questions.
-They’ll make it much easier when it comes to your kids deciding on their goals and ambitions for 2021.
+A great place to start setting educational New Year’s resolutions is to ask some important questions.
+They’ll make it much easier when it comes to your kids deciding on their goals and ambitions for next year.
 We recommend discussing the following together or writing down some notes.

 - “How do I want to improve this year?”